Senior Leadership Academy 2026–27

 About the Academy

-The Council of Independent Colleges (CIC) and the American Academic Leadership Institute (AALI) are pleased to announce the 2025–26 Senior Leadership Academy (SLA), a yearlong program for administrators in higher education who aspire to cabinet-level positions in independent colleges or universities.
+The Council of Independent Colleges (CIC) and the American Academic Leadership Institute (AALI) are pleased to announce the 2026–27 Senior Leadership Academy (SLA), a yearlong program for experienced administrators whose next career move is a cabinet-level position in independent colleges or universities.
 Participants will acquire knowledge, skills, and experience germane to the responsibilities and activities central to the work of a vice president or cabinet officer.

 Leaders for a New Era